johanhaleby/javalin.github.io/pages/docs/docs.md

 ```

 ## Validation
-You can access Javalin's `Validator` class through the query parameter, path parameter, header, and
+You can access Occurrent's `Validator` class through the query parameter, path parameter, header, and
 body methods.
 Query parameters and form parameters can be given a default value for the case when a
 parameter is not present.
 Path parameters and headers cannot have default values.